The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

 We use the Spectral Energy Distribution (SED) of the sources to classify them into different categories of objects.
 The population of sources that we recover in the mid-infrared includes dusty young stellar clusters, evolved dusty stars, foreground stars, and background galaxies, which were visually classified in \citet{hassani23}.
 Practically, we complete this classification using a set of flux ratios that reflect the shape of the predicted SED, and then apply cuts derived either from models or previous observations.
 We define flux ratios as $ r_\mathrm{X} $, where $ X $ denotes the relevant band(s), expanding on the notation from \citet{hassani23}:

 Table \ref{tab:flux_ratios_sources} presents the source classifications used in the catalog.
+We note that some of the classifications overlap, and thus source classifications are not mutually exclusive.
+At 10~$\mu$m, 1,089 out of 55,581 sources (2.0\%) exhibit multiple possible classifications, while 321 out of 24,945 sources (1.3\%) do so at 21~$\mu$m.

 We use the \texttt{CIGALE} code (section \ref{sec:s_cigale}) to model dusty, young stellar clusters and establish band ratio thresholds to find ``ISM sources'' that we divide into optically exposed or embedded based on the presence of H$\alpha$ emission (Section \ref{sec:ismsources}).
 We use the \texttt{PARSEC} stellar evolutionary tracks (section \ref{sec:parsec}) to classify RSGs, O-AGBs, and C-AGBs, which we validate with observations from the SAGE-LMC survey \citep[][Section \ref{sec:stars}]{Jones2017,Jones2018}.
 We also define empirical band ratio thresholds from the SAGE-LMC catalog to classify B[e] stars, Wolf-Rayet (WR) stars, and carbon-rich planetary nebulae (CPN).
-We cross match sources with \textit{Gaia} catalogs to find foreground stars (FGs; Section \ref{sec:fg}).
+We note that the B[e], WR, and CPN classifications in this study are likely biased toward the lower-metallicity regime characteristic of the LMC, as our reference samples are drawn from \citep{Jones2017}, which provides the largest set of spectroscopically confirmed sources.
+We therefore rely exclusively on color-based criteria for classification, rather than absolute magnitudes, in order to avoid excluding sources with either lower or higher dust content.
+We also cross match sources with \textit{Gaia} catalogs to find foreground stars (FGs; Section \ref{sec:fg}).
 Finally, we identify background galaxies (BKGs) visually to establish their typical flux ratios, and then we use those ratios and the source morphology in the F200W imaging (Section \ref{sec:bkg}).